kusbr/Bicep-Hackathon/readme.md

 ## Prerequisites

-In order to complete the exercises in this lab, you need a development environment.
+In order to complete the exercises in this lab, you need one of these environments

+- Host with bicep environment and VisualStudio Code
+- Cloud Shell
+- Azure Pipelines (not recommended for this lab but surely recommended for projects)

+### Host pre-requisites:

 |# |Prerequisite  | Reference|
 --- | --- | ---|